-Campo Modern Grill restaurant review - Wroclaw, Poland
+Campo Modern Grill restaurant - Wroclaw, Poland

 The opening of the Campo Modern Grill in the old Polish city of Wrocław is noteworthy on at least two fronts.
 First, for its location on the ground floor of the blinding white, bean-shaped curve of the OVO building, designed by Gottesman-Szmelcman Architecture.
 The other is its menu of charcoal grilled Argentinean steaks, a startling contrast to a traditional cuisine that’s firmly predisposed towards stewed meats and noodles.